 Welcome to the Musée des Abénakis!
 Founded in 1965 by the elders of the Abenaki community and housed in the former Odanak Catholic school, on the banks of the Saint-François River, this is the oldest Aboriginal museum in Quebec.
 It’s also your chance to explore the many facets of the rich and authentic material and intangible heritage of the Abenaki First Nation, and learn about its thousands of years of history.

 The multimedia show on the Abenaki creation myth will introduce you to their cosmogony.
 Let yourself dream and be carried away.

 The permanent exhibition, Wobanaki, People of the Rising Sun, takes you on a tour of the history, ancestral lifestyle and know-how of the Abenaki, following the seasons and lunar cycles.
 And don’t miss the fascinating temporary exhibitions.

 The fun interactive workshops in the Wawizid educational program will introduce you to the Abenaki worlds of yesterday and today, guided by the cycle of thirteen moons.

 Near the Museum, you can stroll along the Tolba interpretation trail, dedicated to the turtle.
 You’ll enjoy learning about Abenaki medicinal plants and the wildlife around the river.

-Recent archaeological digs have turned up over 3,000 artifacts and confirmed the location of a fortified site from the early days of the colony.
+Archaeological digs have turned up over 3,000 artifacts and confirmed the location of a fortified site from the early days of the colony.
 Relive the Odanak Fort: The Past Revisited project thanks to the microsite on the Museum website!

 The perfect gift